spacetelescope/stwcs/doc/source/fits_conventions.rst

    distortion correction included in the new NPOLFILE reference file.
 Each vector represents the correction for a 64x64 pixel section of each chip.

+A complete description of the conversion of the DGEOFILE reference data into NPOLFILE reference files can be found in the report on the :ref:`npolfile-tsr`.

 NPOLFILE reference File Format
 ------------------------------